-The 6 Best Linear Mechanical Switches - Spring 2024 Reviews
+The 8 Best Linear Mechanical Switches of 2025

 Best Linear Mechanical Switches

 Linear switches are smooth and fast.
-Some typists appreciate how fluid and consistent these switches feel, not to mention how quiet they are compared to tactile and clicky options.
+Some typists appreciate how fluid and consistent these switches feel, not to mention they're often significantly quieter compared to tactile and clicky options.
 However, some may find them too sensitive, leading you to make unintentional typos, especially if you like to rest your fingers directly on your keycaps.

-Above all, linear switches are a reigning favorite choice for gamers.
-With extra-low pre-travel distance and no tactile bump to overcome, linear switch models are tailor-made with gaming in mind to allow you to register keystrokes faster, giving you a latency performance advantage.
+While popular for typing and mixed use, linears are also the reigning favorite choice for gamers, especially with speed switches, which are specifically designed with gaming in mind to allow you to register keystrokes faster, giving you a small but measurable latency performance advantage.
 If you play games requiring a lot of quick follow-up inputs, keep in mind that low pre-travel distance means a higher return travel distance and, typically, a higher release latency.

-We've tested 101 switches, including 58 linear models.
+We've tested over 150 switches, including over 80 linear models.
 Below are our picks for the best linear switches.
 Note that the pricing of keyboard switches can vary quite a bit depending on the quantity you purchase and the website you buy them from.
 It might be worth shopping around a little!

 For more recommendations, see our picks for the best tactile switches, the best clicky switches, the best gaming switches, and the best keyboard switches.